 There were arrangements in place to deal with foreseeable emergencies.
-We found the practice had been assessed for risk of fire in December 2014.
+We found the practice had been assessed for risk of fire.
 A fire marshal had been appointed, fire extinguishers had been recently serviced and staff were able to demonstrate to us they knew how to respond in the event of a fire.